Capital punishment in Singapore: Underaged and pregnant offenders

 Persons under the age of 18 at the time of their offence and pregnant women cannot be sentenced to death.

 Previously, offenders under 18 at the time of their offences would be indefinitely detained at the president's pleasure (TPP), with the normal period of detention having been between 10 and 20 years.
 These inmates would be released after receiving clemency from the President of Singapore, once they were assessed to be suitable for release.

 In 2010, the law was amended to allow judges to mete out life imprisonment to offenders convicted of capital offences, but aged below 18 at the time of their crimes.
 They would be required to serve a minimum of 20 years before they can be reviewed for possible release.
 As for women who were pregnant at the time of their sentencing, they would automatically be sentenced to life imprisonment upon their conviction of any capital offences, though there have been no such cases as of yet.

+The first underaged offender to be sentenced to life imprisonment after the abolition of TPP was Myanmar national Zin Mar Nwe, a domestic worker who killed the mother-in-law of her employer in June 2018 at the age of 17.
+She received a life sentence in July 2023 after the High Court found her guilty of murder, with the trial judge Andre Maniam accepting that Zin was a minor and below 18 years old when killing the 70-year-old victim and he thus opted to not impose a death sentence in her case.

 Offenders of unsound mind

-Persons proven to be of unsound mind when they commit capital crimes, once found guilty, are not be given the death penalty.
-Previously, they were sentenced to another form of indefinite detention under TPP, being detained at medical facilities, prisons or at some other safe places in custody, and subject to psychiatric review of their mental conditions until suitable for release.
+Persons proven to be of unsound mind when they commit capital crimes, once found guilty, are not to be given the death penalty.
+These offenders can be sentenced to another form of indefinite detention under TPP, being detained at medical facilities, prisons or at some other safe places in custody, and subject to psychiatric review of their mental conditions until suitable for release.